Ferus Nitrogen Plant Devicenet

 Amidst all the claims by the electricians that they checked here many times and didn't find anything wrong, I did some basic checks like tightening the screws on the terminal blocks.
 All were tight.
 Then I performed a basic test: I pulled on the wires in the terminal blocks.
 One out of the 5 wires came out.
 Here was the problem.
 With the type of terminal block used, the carrier inside did not retreat back to an open position when the screw was backed off.
 The guy who hooked this system up likely pushed the wire into the terminal block and screwed the screw down.
 When the screw bottomed out, he figured the wire was tight.
 A simple pull test would have shown that he did not get the wire in correctly.
 (When I was teaching my Power and Ground course, I told this story as part of a method of troubleshooting).
 I stuck my screwdriver into the terminal block to reset the block inside, put the wire in, screwed it down, then did a PULL TEST.
 Voila.
 Problem solved.

 My second story is a call I got Friday night about 6 PM.
 The operator told me that there was something wrong with Devicenet and lot of equipment did not work.
 He said he had been testing something and blew a Devicenet card, now lots of stuff was inoperative.

-him to do limited work on electrical.
-He figured this made him an expert so he was trying to
+allowed him to do limited work on electrical.
+He figured this made him an expert so he

-troubleshoot a problem with a motor starter (basically a big relay with overload protection
+was trying to troubleshoot a problem with a motor starter (basically a big relay with

 Did they have spare cards?
 Maybe.
 He found a couple in storage and I replaced this one card.
 I don't recall if it made this device work in the system or not.
 No matter, because many others did not work either.
 I did some checks and found 3-4 that did not work, so called the guys boss to tell him this, because I did not have enough parts to fix them all.
 He wouldn't believe what I was telling him, that so many devices were shot, so called his electrician who was in Medicine Hat, to come out and verify my claims.